-The fair value amounts for 2017 and 2016 have been measured as of the reporting date and have not been reevaluated or updated for purposes of these financial statements subsequent to that date.
+The fair value amounts have been measured as of the reporting date and have not been reevaluated or updated for purposes of these financial statements subsequent to that date.
 As such, the fair values of these financial instruments subsequent to the reporting date may be different than amounts reported at year-end.

-As of December 31, 2017 and 2016, the recorded balances equaled fair values of all the Company's financial instruments, except for the Company's 2019 Notes and 2022 Notes, as previously described.
+As of December 31, 2018 and 2017, all of the balances of all the Company's financial instruments were recorded at fair value, except for the Company's 2022 Notes, as previously described.